nickym11111/assignment4/res/README.txt

 allow users to add, check, and retrieve stocks and portfolios.
 This class ensures data integrity by organizing and storing the data in HashMaps to have easy access and properly create a manipulation of stock market data.

+6. SmartPortfolio Class:
+The SmartPortfolio class introduces advanced functionalities for managing stock portfolios, enhancing the basic capabilities provided by its superclass, Portfolio.
+It extends its features by allowing users to add and sell shares , tracking the number of shares bought and sold through bought and sold maps respectively.
+Additionally, it maintains an up-to-date record of the current state of shares (current map) and the date of portfolio creation (dateCreated).
+Key methods such as addStockShare() and removeStockShare() facilitate the addition and removal of stock shares with validation checks ensuring transaction integrity and portfolio consistency.
+The portfolioStateAtDate() method retrieves the current state of the portfolio on a specific date, providing insights into the holdings and their respective quantities.

+7. SmartStockShares:
+The SmartStockShares class enhances the functionality of tracking stock shares within a portfolio by incorporating features related to purchase date and purchase status.
+It extends the basic properties of StockShares by adding methods that allow for setting and retrieving the date when shares were purchased as well as determining whether shares have been bought.
+This class supports management of stock transactions within a portfolio, ensuring accurate record-keeping of purchase dates and transaction statuses.

+9. ModelUtils
+The ModelUtil class serves as a  utility for initializing and managing data within the stock market system.
+It controls the  integration of stock and portfolio data by reading files from designated directories (stocks and portfolios).
+Through its initializeData method, this utility  populates the stock market instance  with stocks and portfolios, using FileStockDataStreamImpl for reading stock data and StockBuilderImpl for constructing stock objects.
+Additionally, it handles portfolio specifics such as current stock shares, bought shares, sold shares, and creation dates through file parsing and mapping methods.

+10.DateUtils
+The DateUtil class serves as a utility for handling dates within a system, offering essential methods for date manipulation and validation.
+It includes getNearestAvailableDate, which adjusts a given date to the nearest weekday (Friday), ensuring operational efficiency by providing a suitable business day for scheduling.
+Additionally, isWeekend determines whether a given date falls on a weekend (Saturday or Sunday), aiding in conditional logic and scheduling processes that require distinguishing between weekdays and weekends.
+Together, these methods enhance the functionality of date management, facilitating streamlined operations and ensuring accurate date-based within the system rather than giving the user no information.

 Features That Properly Work For Command
 --------